 Projects currently in development:

-Arts nan Eilean The Western Isles Promoters network are planning their Spring / Summer 2014 Programme of professional touring performances.
+Arts nan Eilean The Western Isles Promoters network are planning their Autumn/ Spring 2014 Programme of professional touring performances.
+A call for professional work suitable for rural Island touring will be made in early April 2014

 Hebrides International Film Festival a new Environmental film Festival planned for September 2014